rotki/rotki/docs/api.rst

                            "ETH": {"amount": "10", "usd_value": "1650.53"},
                            "DAI": {"amount": "15", "usd_value": "15.21"}
                        },
+		       "liabilities": {
+		           "DAI": {"amount": "20", "usd_value": "20.35", "location": "makerdao_vaults"}
+		       },
-                       "total_usd_value": "1665.74"
+                       "total_usd_value": "1645.39"
                   }}
               },
               "totals": {
+	          "assets": {
 		      "BTC": {"amount": "1", "usd_value": "7540.15"},
 		      "ETH": {"amount": "10", "usd_value": "1650.53"},
 		      "DAI": {"amount": "15", "usd_value": "15.21"}
+		  },
+		  "liabilities": {
+		      "DAI": {"amount": "20", "usd_value": "20.35", "location": "makerdao_vaults"}
 		  }
+              }
           },
           "message": ""
       }

    :resjson object per_account: The blockchain balances per account per asset.
-Each element of this object has an asset as its key.
+Each element of this object has a blockchain asset as its key.
 Then each asset has an address for that blockchain as its key and each address an object with the following keys: ``"amount"`` for the amount stored in the asset in the address and ``"usd_value"`` for the equivalent $ value as of the request.
 Ethereum accounts have a mapping of tokens owned by each account.
+ETH accounts may have an optional liabilities key.
+This would be the same as assets but for liabilities with the extra key ``"location"``.
 BTC accounts are separated in standalone accounts and in accounts that have been derived from an xpub.
 The xpub ones are listed in a list under the ``"xpubs"`` key.
 Each entry has the xpub, the derivation path and the list of addresses and their balances.
    :resjson object total: The blockchain balances in total per asset.
-The format is the same as defined `here <balances_result_>`_.
+Has 2 keys.
+One for assets and one for liabilities.
+The liabilities key may be missing if no liabilities exist.

    :statuscode 200: Balances succesfully queried.
    :statuscode 400: Provided JSON is in some way malformed